 - School Nomination or Self-Nomination: Students must either be nominated online by their school counselor at their current high school or submit a self-nomination.
-There is no limit to the number of students that can be nominated from each high school.
-Homeschooled students can be nominated by a professor or teacher who is not related to the student, or submits a self-nomination.
+There is no limit to the number of students nominated from each high school.
+Homeschooled students can be nominated by a professor or teacher who is not related to the student or submit a self-nomination.
 The online school nomination and self-nomination form will be available on August 15.
 Nominations will be accepted until October 8.

-- Application for Admission to UNC Charlotte: This link will provide you with information about how to access, complete, and submit the online freshman admissions application.
+- Application for Admission to UNC Charlotte: This link will provide information about accessing, completing, and submitting the online freshman admissions application.
 Application for Undergraduate Admissions must be received by November 1.

 - Submitting the SAT or ACT is optional.